ringcentral-tutorials/call-ringcentral-apis-native-python-demo/README.md

 ### Overview
-Authenticate and access RingCentral platform services using Python native API.
+How to authenticate and access RingCentral platform services using Python native API.

 ### RingCentral Platform
 RingCentral Platform is a rich RESTful API platform with more than 60 APIs for business communication includes advanced voice calls, chat messaging, SMS/MMS and Fax.